Reinforcement Learning for Efficient and Tuning-Free Link Adaptation: Numerical Results

 \subsection{Algorithms}

-The OLLA and UTS parameters are configured heuristically for the simulation experiments.
-The target BLER for OLLA is kept fixed at $0.1$.
-Further, we study two common OLLA step size configurations~\cite{duran2015self}: a small step size parameter, $\Delta=0.1$ dB, and a relatively large step size parameter, $\Delta=1.0$ dB.
+The OLLA parameters are configured based on the previous literature.
+In particular, The target BLER for OLLA is chosen to the commonly used value of $0.1$~\cite{OLLA_ANALYSIS,duran2015self,blanquez2016eolla}.
+For step size configuration, different studies have used values ranging from $0.01$ dB uup to $1.0$ dB.
+As discussed in previous sections, the OLLA step size strikes a balance between the convergence rate and the stability of the algorithm.
+We experimented with several different values for OLLA, and found that a value of $\Delta=0.5$ to be suitable for link throughput optimization.
 Finally, the OLLA SINR estimate is constrained within maximum and minimum SINR values obtained from the range of SINRs supported by the OLM.
-These value effectively constitutes the feasible SINR region for the evaluation.
+These values effectively constitutes the feasible SINR region for the experiments.

-UTS does not require any additional configuration for time-stationary channels.
-For fading channels, UTS adapts to the channel dynamics by employing a moving window over the transmissions and HARQ outcomes~\cite{paladino2017unimodal}.
-A UTS moving window retains the historical MCSs and observed HARQ outcomes for the previous few time steps and discards the rest.
+MTS and UTS do not require any additional configuration for time-stationary channels.
+However, with fading channels, these algorithms adapts to the channel dynamics by employing a moving window over the transmissions and their corresponding ACK/NACK outcomes~\cite{paladino2017unimodal}.
+A moving window retains the historical MCSs and observed ACK/NACK outcomes for the previous few time steps and discards the rest.
 This historical data is used to predict the optimal MCS for the current time step.
 The size of the moving window, $L$, varies inversely with the channel coherence.
 However, an exact expression for $L$ is not available and heuristics are applied to choose an appropriate value.
 We select $L$ by experimenting with several possible values with each fading channel, and pick those values that provide the best link performance.

-LTSLA uses a probabilistic SINR model.
-We implement LTSLA through a discretization of the SINR probability distribution.
-This implementation approach has several advantages: first, a discretization helps overcome the problem of finding an analytical SINR PDF, which is currently not available.
+LTS uses a probabilistic SINR model.
+We implement LTS through a discretization of the SINR probability distribution.
+This implementation approach has several advantages: first, a discretization helps overcome the challenge of expressing the SINR PDF in a closed form.
 Second, the cellular standards limit the available MCSs to a finite set of discrete MCS values.
 A sufficiently fine SINR discretization hence does not suffer any performance loss compared to the SINR PDF.
 Finally, a discrete SINR probability mass function (PMF) can be used with computationally efficient sampling schemes.
-We discretize the feasible SINR range into $K$ SINR bins.
+We discretize the feasible SINR range into $P$ SINR bins.
 The SINR PMF at time interval $t$ is then denoted by